 - Sara Seager, Class of 1941 Professor of Physics and Planetary Science, MIT

-- Michael Turner, Bruce V. & Diana M. Rauner Distinguished Service Professor at the University of Chicago
+- Michael Turner, Bruce V. & Diana M. Rauner Distinguished Service Professor and director of the Kavli Institute for Cosmological Physics at the University of Chicago

 "I am so pleased that Caltech is putting on a free public event to mark this milestone," says Michelle Feynman.
 "Caltech has gathered an impressive group of speakers, and I can't wait to hear from them!"

 The event will take place at Caltech's Beckman Auditorium at 332 South Michigan Avenue, Pasadena.
 Attendance is free but tickets are required.
 More ticket information is available on the event website.